Terrain cartography: Oblique view

 A three-dimensional view (projected onto a two-dimensional medium) of the surface of the Earth, along with the geographic features resting on it.
-Imagined aerial views of cities were first produced during the late Middle ages, but these "bird's eye views" became very popular in the United States during the 1800s.
+Imagined aerial views of cities were first produced during the late Middle Ages, but these "bird's eye views" became very popular in the United States during the 1800s.
 The advent of GIS (especially recent advances in 3-D and global visualization) and 3-D graphics modeling software has made the production of realistic aerial views relatively easy, although the execution of quality Cartographic design on these models remains a challenge.

 Raised-relief map

 This is a map in which relief is shown as a three-dimensional object.
 The most intuitive way to depict relief is to imitate it at scale.
-Hand-crafted dioramas may date back to 200BCE in China, but mass production did not become available until World War II with the invention of vacuum-formed plastic maps, and computerized machining to create molds efficiently.
+Hand-crafted dioramas may date back to 200 BCE in China, but mass production did not become available until World War II with the invention of vacuum-formed plastic maps, and computerized machining to create molds efficiently.
 Machining is also used to create large custom models from substrates such as high-density foam, and can even color them based on aerial photography by placing an inkjet printhead on the machining device.
 The advent of 3D printing has introduced a much more economical means to produce raised-relief maps, although most 3D printers are too small to efficiently produce large dioramas.